Hosting a HTTPS static website on Amazon S3 w/ CloudFront and Route 53

 The quickest solution is to create an S3 bucket with the subdomain as the name, and set the Static website hosting properties of the website.

-I haven’t figured out the alternative if the bucket name is already taken along with this other gaps.
+I haven’t figured out the alternative if the bucket name is already taken along with some other gaps.

 There’s still quite a few gaps that I need to figure out.
 The need for this blog was initially stemmed from getting lost with the process particularly configuring an unbundled paid certificate instead of the much easier path of using Amazon’s ACM.